-CIBC's primary challenge has been in the area of retail credit, where CIBC has taken steps to increase new origination of secured loans to improve the overall asset quality of its portfolio.
-During the quarter, CIBC continued to shift the mix of its personal loan portfolio to a higher proportion of secured loans (55% at July 31, 2006 vs. 47% at October 31, 2005).
-CIBC is encouraged by the signs of progress in the unsecured portfolio as it is seeing a shift to higher quality in newly acquired accounts.
-While CIBC remains cautious as older vintages of loans continue to mature, it is confident that the actions it is taking will achieve the desired results over time.
+Our primary challenge has been in the area of retail credit, where we have taken steps to increase new origination of secured loans to improve the overall asset quality of our portfolio.

+During the quarter, we continued to shift the mix of our personal loan portfolio to a higher proportion of secured loans (55% at July 31, 2006 vs. 47% at October 31, 2005).

+We are encouraged by the signs of progress in the unsecured portfolio as we are seeing a shift to higher quality in newly acquired accounts.

+While we remain cautious as older vintages of loans continue to mature, we are confident that the actions we are taking will achieve the desired results over time.

-During the quarter, CIBC introduced new product offers for retail clients:
+During the quarter, we introduced new product offers for our retail clients: